Azure/azure-init/doc/E2E_TESTING.md

 For more advanced testing scenarios, you can create a custom Shared Image Gallery (SIG) image with azure-init pre-installed.

+Those internal to Microsoft should also review the [internal testing documentation](aka.ms/azure-init/testing).

 ### About SIG Image Testing

 This approach provides a more complete end-to-end test because: